 Hi, I’m Tristan Kromer and I help product teams go fast.

-As a lean startup coach, I work with innovation teams to run at least one experiment/research per week to improve their product and business model.
+As an innovation coach, I work with innovation teams to run at least one experiment/research per week to improve their product and business model.

-To do this, we apply lean startup principles and break down big problems in small steps.
+To do this, my team and I apply lean principles and break down big problems in small steps.

-For larger companies and governments, my team at TriKro LLC and I coach teams on an ongoing basis and help design Innovation Ecosystems.
+For larger companies and governments, my team at Kromatic and I coach teams on an ongoing basis and help design Innovation Ecosystems.

 (Here comes the self-promotional part…)

-I’ve designed lean startup programs such as the Build or Die Bootcamp for TechBA (Mexico) and the Lean Reactor (Belgium) in addition to being part of Luxr whose Core Curriculum has been used by 13 accelerators internationally including Singularity University, 500 Startups, & The United States Innovation Fellows.
+I’ve worked with more than 30 technology accelerator programs, including government-funded initiatives such as Innovation Norway, Vinnova (Sweden), Enterprise Ireland, NEST’up (Belgium), StartSmart (Estonia), and the Innovation Partnership Program (Vietnam-Finland).
+I also designed lean startup programs such as the Build or Die Bootcamp for TechBA (Mexico) and the Boom Reactor (Belgium) in addition to being part of Luxr, whose Core Curriculum has been used by 13 accelerators internationally, including Singularity University, 500 Startups, & The United States Innovation Fellows.